Ministry of Hajj and Umrah (Indonesia): History

 Subsequently, in 2024, a special agency was established to manage Hajj affairs, called Hajj Management Authority, with most of its duties and functions transferred from the Directorate General of Hajj and Umrah.
 The directorate general's functions were then fully transferred after the Ministry of Hajj and Umrah was established in August 2025.

 On 8 September 2025, the Ministry of Hajj and Umrah officially formed by inauguration of the minister and deputy minister.
 Mochamad Irfan Yusuf and Dahnil Anzar Simanjuntak elevated from their posts as Minister and Deputy Minister of Hajj and Umrah.

 Around "more than 200" employees of the formerly Directorate General of Hajj and Umrah of the Ministry of Religious Affairs and 50 employees of the Ministry of Health will be transferred to the new ministry, joining the former Hajj Management Authority to become the part of the new ministry.
 Some attorneys of the Attorney General also moved to the ministry, along with former other ministerial staffs of various ministries and become part of first 400 ministry employees.

+During celebration of 100-years anniversary of Nahdlatul Ulama in Malang, President Prabowo Subianto announced that Indonesia will have an extraterritorial hajj lodging facility near Makkah, which will be managed jointly by the ministry and Danantara.
+The extraterritorial facility, Kampung Haji Indonesia, currently in construction.

 Organization

-Based on Presidential Decree No. 92/2025, the ministry consisted of:
+Based on Presidential Decree No. 92/2025 and Ministry of Hajj and Umrah Decree No. 1/2025, No. 2/2025, and No. 1/2026, the ministry consisted of: